 I thought long and hard on the Focusing on Life prompt this week.
 "Knock, knock" definitely denotes a door, but the door to my house is so very boring and the sliding doors at Wal-mart (one of the few places I've been this week) are absolutely non-inspiring.

-this pin with the colored vases, I picked up a few clear vases and started squirting acrylic paint inside them.
+the colored vases, I picked up a few clear vases and started squirting acrylic paint inside them.
 It was a lot easier than I thought, though I did go through quite a bit of paint.
 The fake flowers and tinsel shamrock were both Dollar Tree purchases.

-cute clothesline idea from Pintrest to fru-fru it a bit more.
+cute clothesline idea to fru-fru it a bit more.
 The tags are made from leftover scrapbook paper, dictionary text, and green letter stickers.
 I had the tiny clothespins on hand and used some green yarn for the line.
 Getting the yarn tied on so it would hang right was the hardest part of this project.

 Head over to Sally Russick's blog, The Studio Sublime to check out how the other participants interpreted the Knock, knock prompt for Focusing on Life Week 9.

 It's probably about time for a bit of an update.
 After two surgeries on my ankle, I'm on the mend now.
 However, I'm still sittin...